Structures for Success

 Each child’s cabin group is formed with intentionality and designed to replicate an extended family system, offering a never ending stream of corrective interaction experiences.

-Placed by clinicians based on age, developmental level, and emotional maturity, each cabin group consists of approximately eight students.
-Wediko structures social situations emphasizing individual skill development and interpersonal competencies, which envelop each child’s experience.
+Placed by clinicians based on age, developmental level, and emotional maturity, each cabin group consists of approximately six to eight students.
+Camp Wediko structures social situations emphasizing individual skill development and interpersonal competencies, which envelop each child’s experience.
 Social learning occurs through modeling, feedback, reinforcement, and reciprocal learning in small and larger group functions.

-Wediko’s students engage in 16 different fun-filled activities throughout the summer, supported by trained staff and curricula that outline both concrete mastery-based learning objectives and social-emotional skills needed to succeed.
+Camp Wediko’s students engage in 16 different fun-filled activities throughout the summer, supported by trained staff and curricula that outline both concrete mastery-based learning objectives and social-emotional skills needed to succeed.

 Activities include: yoga, archery, fishing, music, athletics, brain games, canoeing, dance, tennis, art, kayaking, mountain biking, swimming, nature, theater, and creative writing.
 Through the exploration of and participation in this wide range of activity options, students are immersed in experiential learning; trying, struggling, trying again, and succeeding in a variety of environments, fostering confidence and a sense of mastery.

 Wediko’s Pre-Vocational Program provides a structured and supportive work environment for students (13-19) to develop job skills and behaviors to prepare them for successful community employment.

 With opportunities in food prep, tutoring, dishwashing, laundry duty, activity facilitation, camp clean-up and more, students develop the “soft skills” required to be a responsible employee.
 Students practice time management, communicating with supervisors and co-workers, self-advocacy, and teamwork – all while getting paid for their effort!

 A cornerstone of the Camp Wediko is the structured interviews prompting students to reflect upon their behavior.